pixl8/Preside-Documentation/docs/02.devguides/38.dataexporters/page.md

 Two property attributes control the expansion behaviour:

-1. Set `dataExportAllowExpandFields` attribute to `true` on a `many-to-one` property to allow related object fields to be included in a data export.
+1. Set `dataExportExpandFields` attribute to `true` on a `many-to-one` property to allow related object fields to be included in a data export, or a set of fields list of related object also allowed.
 2. Set `excludeNestedDataExport` attribute to `true` on any property to prevent that property from being included as an option when the object is nested.
 Note that `excludeDataExport` still applies and excludes a property from any data export.

 ```luceescript